0xcert/framework/packages/0xcert-vue-plugin/README.md

 }
 ```

-The plugin gives you access the 0xcert VueJS client.
+The plugin gives you access the 0xcert Vue.js client.

 ```ts
 const client = this.$0xcert; // 0xcert client
 const provider = this.$0xcert.provider; // current provider
 ```

-VueJS and NuxtJS use Webpack for compiling modules.
+Vue.js and Nuxt.js use Webpack for compiling modules.
 Webpack can sometimes render the source code in a strange way, ignoring code conditions, thus you may encounter the "missing module" error.
 The fix for this is to set `node.{module-name} = 'empty'` property in the webpack configuration.
-The example below shows how you should do this in NuxtJS:
+The example below shows how you should do this in Nuxt.js:

 ```ts
 export default {